Chapter 8 Advising Travelers with Specific Needs

 Because of the multiple immunizations required to complete a primary rabies vaccine series (0, 7, and 21 or 28 days), it may be difficult for last-minute travelers to complete the series before departure.
 A person who starts but does not complete a primary series and is potentially exposed should receive the same postexposure prophylaxis as a completely unimmunized person.
 Counsel travelers about the importance of avoiding animals, washing any bite thoroughly with soap and water, and seeking immediate medical care.
 Travelers to developing or remote destinations should consider medical evacuation insurance in case evacuation is needed to receive postexposure prophylaxis.

 Documentation of a yellow fever vaccine becomes valid 10 days after administration.
 If a yellow fever vaccine is required by a country in the traveler’s itinerary and the traveler lacks sufficient time, it may be necessary to rearrange the order of travel or reschedule the trip.
 Otherwise, the traveler risks entry problems at the country’s border or risks yellow fever vaccination at the border.
 Additionally, the traveler who receives the yellow fever vaccine <10 days before entering a yellow fever risk area risks yellow fever infection.
+Travelers for whom the yellow fever vaccination is contraindicated can be issued a medical waiver letter.

 Meningococcal vaccine is required of all adults and children aged >2 years traveling to Saudi Arabia for religious pilgrimage, including Hajj.
 Hajj visas cannot be issued without proof that applicants received meningococcal vaccine ≥10 days and ≤3 years before arriving in Saudi Arabia.

 Effective malaria chemoprophylaxis is possible for the last-minute traveler.
 The choice of antimalarial agent depends on a number of factors, including itinerary, drug resistance at the destination, medication contraindications and precautions, cost, and patient preference.
 Chloroquine and mefloquine should be initiated 1–2 weeks before departure, so most clinicians recommend doxycycline or atovaquone-proguanil for travelers who are departing in <1–2 weeks.
 Both doxycycline and atovaquone-proguanil can be started 1–2 days before arriving in an endemic area.
-Instruct the traveler to purchase malaria medication before departure and reinforce the importance of minimizing insect bites and of seeking medical care if illness occurs.
+Instruct the traveler to purchase malaria medication before departure, and reinforce the importance of minimizing insect bites and of seeking medical care if illness occurs.

 Counsel the traveler on these topics (see related in-depth discussions on the following topics in Chapters 2 and 3):